 His business career started when he decided to take a loan of $3,000 from his uncle to start a small trading company at age 21, buying goods from outside Nigeria and bringing them for consumption.
-Now his small trading company has grown into one the biggest conglomerate in Africa and particularly the most significant industrial conglomerate in West-Africa.
+His small trading company has grown into one of Africa’s most giant conglomerates and particularly the most significant industrial conglomerate in West-Africa.
 The Dangote Group has operations in about ten (10) African countries.
-Their activities are not only limited to cement as popularly known but range from sugar, breweries, soft drink, and even real estate.
+Their activities are limited to cement as popularly known but range from sugar, breweries, soft drink, and even real estate.
 Dangote also has investments in transport, textiles, oil, and gas.

 Does he have controversies around him?

 The road taken to achieve financial freedom like Dangote is not an easy one.
 Dangote’s life has its dose of controversy as well.
 African wealthiest man is trendy for his political contributions.
-One of the biggest, he offered was a US$2 million financial contribution to the re-election bid of former Nigerian president Olusegun Obasanjo in 2003.
-Many have named his group a monopoly in Nigeria backed by financial support from political parties throughout the years.
+One of the biggest he offered was a US$2 million financial contribution to the re-election bid of former Nigerian president Olusegun Obasanjo in 2003.
+Many have named his group a monopoly in Nigeria backed by political parties’ financial support throughout the years.

 Outside the business world, Aliko Dangote has been known for his very generous contributions and his involvement in many charitable endeavors.
-His most significant contribution is US$1.2 billion, towards his foundation, the Aliko Dangote Foundation.
-He also donated money for the construction of the national stadium in Abuja, $750,000 to help fight Ebola, and recently $5 million to help fight Covid-19.
+His most significant contribution is US$1.2 billion towards his foundation, the Aliko Dangote Foundation.
+He also donated money to construct the national stadium in Abuja, $750,000 to help fight Ebola, and recently $5 million to help fight Covid-19.
 Internationally, he is collaborating with the Bill & Melinda Gates Foundation to fight polio and other issues.
 Aliko Dangote also sits on the Board of the Corporate Council of Africa and the Clinton Health Access Initiative.

 Aliko Dangote was awarded Nigeria’s second-highest honor, the Grand Commander of Order of the Niger.
-Forbes also named Aliko Dangote person of the year in 2014 and Africa most powerful man for six consecutive years (2013 to 2018).
+Forbes also named Aliko Dangote the year in 2014 and Africa’s most powerful man for six consecutive years (2013 to 2018).

-As plans, Dangote is currently building an oil refinery, which will be among the world’s biggest.
+As plans, Dangote is currently building an oil refinery, which will be among the world’s most enormous.
 In many interviews, he mentioned that part of his ambitions is to acquire the England football club, Arsenal.

 So what can you actually learn from him?